|

 explosion, severe injury and death.

-Advantages of unvented over
+Advantage of unvented over

-vented cylinders is better hot water pressure/performance. |
+vented cylinders is better hot water pressure/performance

 If you have any questions or would